Get paid up to $18,750 for your referral to ExtensisHR! Start Referral Close

 Be mindful of meetings

-Similarly, during Ramadan, many Muslims’ schedules are busy, and employers should prepare to field requests to be excused from attending conferences and off-site training sessions during the month.
+Similarly, during Ramadan, many Muslims’ schedules are busy, and employers should prepare to field requests to be excused from attending conferences and off-site training sessions.
 Failure to comply could result in accusations of direct or indirect religious discrimination.
 SMBs can consult with the risk and compliance experts at their professional employer organization (PEO) to confirm they are acting lawfully.

 Provide proper prayer spaces